mighty-gerbils/gerbil/README.md

 had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and a compiler for Gambit.
-That means that the macro system and Gambit compiler is entirely self-hosted.
+That means that the system is entirely self-hosted in Gambit.

 # License and Copyright